C6H15/QuickZone/docs/usage.md

 end)
 ```

-### 3. The ECS Approach (Data-Oriented and Procedural)
+### 3. The Polling Approach (Data-Oriented / ECS)
-Ideal for ECS frameworks like Jecs or Matter.
+Ideal for ECS frameworks or continuous logic.
 Instead of waiting for events, your systems poll the state every frame using zero-allocation iterators.
-You should disable the internal scheduler to step the engine manually for perfect determinism.
+You should disable the internal scheduler to step the update method manually for perfect determinism.

 ```lua
 QuickZone:setAutoUpdate(false) -- Disable auto-loop